opencog/generate/Design-Notes.md

 weighting, we need to spread "attention" according to weights.
 This would require a redesign of the attention allocation subsystem.

+#### Fun demo!
+Use a small collection of words from text chat to deposit attention into the network.
+Then trace throught grammatically network crawls throught the net.
+Do this on an IRC chat channel.
+(This would resemble the behavior of bayesian/markov language generators, but different, because the network is defined differently.)

 Literature
 ==========